Random stable laminations of the disk: The continuous setting: Construction of the stable lamination

-\begin{proof} It is sufficient to prove that properties analogous to (H0) -- (H4) hold for the L\'evy process $X$.
+\begin{pf} It is sufficient to prove that properties analogous to (H0)--(H4) hold for the L\'evy process $X$.
 The case of (H0) is clear.
 (H1) and (H2) are consequences of the (strong) Markov property of $X$ and the fact that $0$ is regular for $(- \infty,0)$ with respect to $X$.

-For the remaining properties, we will use the time-reversal property of $X$, which states that if $t>0$ and $\Xh{t}$ is the process defined by $\Xh{t}_s=X_t - X_{(t-s)-}$ for $0 \leq s <t$ and $\Xh{t}_t=X_t$, then the two processes $(X_s,0 \leq s \leq t)$ and $(\Xh{t}_s,0 \leq s \leq t)$ have the same law.
-For (H3), the time-reversal property of $X$ and the regularity of $0$ for $(0,\infty)$ shows that a.s. for every jump time $s$ of $X$ and every $v \in [0,s)$:
+For the remaining properties, we will use the time-reversal property of $X$, which states that if $t>0$ and $\widehat{X}^{(t)}$ is the process defined by $\widehat{X}^{(t)}_s=X_t - X_{(t-s)-}$ for $0 \leq s <t$ and $\widehat {X}^{(t)}_t=X_t$, then the two processes $(X_s,0 \leq s \leq t)$ and $(\widehat{X}^{(t)}_s,0 \leq s \leq t)$ have the same law.
+For (H3), the time-reversal property of $X$ and the regularity of~$0$ for $(0,\infty)$ shows that a.s. for every jump time $s$ of $X$ and every $v \in[0,s)$,

 We finally prove the analog of (H4) for $X$.
-By the time-reversal property of $X$, it is sufficient to prove that if $q>0$ is rational and $T= \inf \{t \geq q; \, X_t \geq S_q\}$ then $X_T > S_q \geq X_ {T-}$ almost surely.
-This follows from the Markov property at time $q$ and the fact that for any $a>0$, $X$ jumps a.s. across $a$ at its first passage time above $a$ (see \cite[Proposition VIII.8 (ii)]{Bertoin}). \end{proof}
+By the time-reversal property of $X$, it is sufficient to prove that if $q>0$ is rational and $T= \inf\{t \geq q; X_t \geq S_q\}$, then $X_T > S_q \geq X_ {T-}$ almost surely.
+This follows from the Markov property at time~$q$ and the fact that for any $a>0$, $X$ jumps a.s. across $a$ at its first passage time above~$a$ (see \cite{Bertoin}, Proposition VIII.8 (ii)). \end{pf}

-In the following, we always discard the set of zero probability where one of the properties (H0) -- (H4) does not hold.
+In the following, we always discard the set of zero probability where one of the properties (H0)--(H4) does not hold.